Monday, September 26, 2022

 Mary's struggle against the dying of the light also takes on feminist form.
 As she tells Mr. Linden, "In the dark, your fantasies get so out of hand, but in the daylight, everything falls into place again," suggesting that she isn't just fighting to live, but to do so free from societal obligations.

-It's hard to imagine female-driven horror films, like Alejandro Amenábar's The Others or David Robert Mitchell's It Follows, without its precedent, but Carnival of Souls exerts a haunting, strangely affecting spell all its own.
+It's hard to imagine female-fronted horror films, like Alejandro Amenábar's The Others or David Robert Mitchell's It Follows, without its precedent, but Carnival of Souls exerts a haunting, strangely affecting spell all its own.

 Carnival of Souls is available on DVD and Blu-ray through The Criterion Collection.
 Images from The Criterion Collection and Ciné-Histoire.